 - Side Effects: Adderall is a powerful drug with many side effects that can possibly lead to addiction.
 As an all-natural supplement, NooCube has very few side effects.
 On rare occasions, some users have reported dizziness, stomach pain, headaches, and confusion.

 We scoured the internet to make sure we answered all of your questions about Adderall and energy drinks.
 Here’s what most people are asking.

 Some people claim a feeling of being high or euphoric while on Adderall.
 However, if taking this drug as prescribed, you typically only experience feelings of being energetic, self-confident, excited, and focused.

-If Adderall is taken without a prescription or abused, you may experience manic and sometimes psychotic symptoms such as delusional thinking and hallucinations linked to an Adderall overdose.
+Adderall abuse may lead to manic and sometimes psychotic symptoms such as delusional thinking and hallucinations linked to an Adderall overdose.
 There’s also the possibility of panic attacks, anxiety, and paranoia.
-Find out more about what Adderall abuse really looks like.

 Does Adderall Help With Anxiety?

-Taking Adderall does not help with anxiety or depression.
-It’s a prescription drug only used to treat attention deficit hyperactivity disorder and narcolepsy.
+The answer to does Adderall help with anxiety or depression is no. Adderall is a prescription drug only used to treat attention deficit hyperactivity disorder and narcolepsy.
 In fact, some symptoms of Adderall can intensify unpleasant side effects like depression and anxiety.

 Does Adderall Help With Motivation?